 Set Expectations With These Tips on Customer Communication Around Beneficial Ownership

 We all know the mandatory compliance date for the CDD Rule is approaching.
-You are probably Banker’s Toolbox has stressed the importance of updating your processes and procedures, training your staff and making sure you have the right solutions in place to capture and store beneficial ownership information.
+Banker’s Toolbox has stressed the importance of updating your processes and procedures, training your staff and making sure you have the right solutions in place to capture and store beneficial ownership information.
 However, you don’t want to drop the ball on spending the time and resources to educate your customers/members on changes they can expect to see as a result of the CDD Rule.

 Since there will be significant changes in the account opening process, it is important for your institution to be proactive and communicate these changes as early as possible.
 Educating your customers about the new regulation will make the account opening process easier for your staff, and reiterate that they will encounter these changes at all institutions, not just yours.
 Knowing this information ahead of time will provide a positive customer experience and provide a strong foundation for a long-lasting relationship.